-- The school has a long-standing commitment to the provision of a wide range of extracurricular and there is good uptake of these. - The local community is used extensively to broaden and enrich the quality of education, with people, places and buildings frequently used as a resource. - An energetic PTA has supported the life of the school, raising increasingly substantial funds for such a small school each year to enrich educational provision.
-Parents have supported our commitment to develop and enhance the outdoor environment.
+- The school has a long-standing commitment to the provision of a wide range of extracurricular and there is good uptake of these. - The local community is used extensively to broaden and enrich the quality of education, with people, places and buildings frequently used as a resource. - An energetic PTCA (C for community) has supported the life of the school, raising increasingly substantial funds for such a small school each year to enrich educational provision.
+Parents and Community have supported our commitment to develop and enhance the outdoor environment.